-When you hear about concrete floors, you get the image of raw and rugged concrete or cement pathway which you would never consider as a floor option for your home.
+When you hear about concrete floors, you get the image of raw and rugged concrete or cement pathway that would seem unlikely to be a suitable option in any home!
 However, this is not the case.
 Concrete and cement floors are available in a variety of designs and grains which can add a unique element to any interior.

 Cement and concrete flooring is often used interchangeably but they are different in that concrete flooring is a mixture of cement, aggregates, and water.
-The quantity of the cement and the aggregates differs for various different flooring types which distinguish them from each other.
+The differing levels of cement and the aggregates that make up each type is what distinguishes them.
+In the following sections, we will go more in-depth on the difference between the two floorings, their advantages and disadvantages, and the price of each.

 What Is Concrete Flooring